acidgenomics/koopa/README.md

 "${koopa_dir}/install
 ```

-This will add a shared profile configuration file at `/etc/profile.d/koopa.sh`.
+This will add a shared profile configuration file at `/etc/profile.d/koopa.sh` for supported Linux distros.

 ### Local user installation